LennartFr/2020-1-1-VSCodeExtentionSmartContracts/README.md

 ## 1. Sign up to a free IBM Cloud account

+ Why will we sign up to a free IBM Cloud account?
+ Because IBM Blockchain Platform runs in the IBM cloud.

 [https://ibm.biz/BdzPVW](https://ibm.biz/BdzPVW)

 <img src="img/login.png">

 ## 2. Install Visual Studio Code (VSCode)

+Why will we install VSCode?
+Because it comes with a Plugin-in for the IBM Blockchain Platform which makes it easy to create Smart Contracts.

 <img src="img/vsc.png">